lunar-drift/terraform-cross-cloud-dns/README.md

 | Record-set cardinality | max 1 per (name, type), simple routing   | many per name          | many per name          |

 Adding a new provider = one `required_providers` entry + renderer blocks per record type.
 The logical layer (`*_logical`, `*_map`) is shared and provider-agnostic.
-More providers will be supported if demaind appears.
+More providers will be supported if demand appears.

 ## Outputs
 - `dns_records` — provider-neutral JSON inventory of records.
 Accessible via `terraform output -json dns_records`.
 Useful for migration audits (e.g., verifying records exist in both clouds before decommissioning one) and downstream tooling.
 More details to come here.